What Is Business Finance? Types, Importance, and Management in 2026

 What is the primary goal of business finance?

-The primary goal of business finance is to maximise shareholder wealth while ensuring the company’s financial stability and operational continuity.
-This involves making sound decisions about funding, investment, and dividend policies.
+The primary goal of business finance is to maximize shareholder wealth or firm value.
+This involves making sound decisions about acquiring capital, allocating resources, and managing financial risks to ensure the company’s long-term profitability and growth.